RivaD2/reading-notes/201/class-03.md

 ### Well, switch statements work better with fixed data values and they start with the **switch value**
 * Each switch statement includes cases, each one indicating a possible value for the variable and code that should run if the variable matches that value

- Confused?
+ **CONFUSED**?

-### Look, switch statements still test multiple conditions and CAN be more efficient than a bunch of if else statements.
+### Don't be.
+Look, switch statements still test multiple conditions and CAN be more efficient than a bunch of if else statements.
 They compare a value against possible outcomes (and provide a default option if none match)
 Click [here](https://javascript.info/switch) to see examples of Switch Statements

 ### Let's talk about Type Coercion